liquid-java/liquidjava-docs/pages/vscode-extension/webview/context-debugger.md

 ## Failed Refinements

 When a refinement or state refinement fails, the context debugger also shows the expected type in red after the turnstile (`⊢`).
-Hovering that expected type reveals the corresponding error message and clicking on it highlights the failure in the editor.
+Clicking this expected type makes the webview navigate to the corresponding error in the diagnostic explorer.